Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 ### chars

-*char* is used to declare character type variables, you can use anycharacter contained withing quotes or apostrophes.
+*char* is used to declare character type variables, you can use any character contained withing quotes or apostrophes.
 These variables are declared when you write *char* before the variable.

 ### arrays